 Even though the bottlenose dolphin is the most widely known species, they aren’t the only type of dolphin that exists in the ocean.

 Most people are surprised to learn that killer whales, also called orcas, are actually within the dolphin family.

-Ocras are a massive black and white dolphin species that are seen throughout the world in the ocean and in aquatic zoo environments.
+Orcas are massive black and white dolphin species that are seen throughout the world in the ocean and in aquatic zoo environments.

 These fascinating creatures gained their namesake of “killer whale” many, many years ago despite them not being a whale at all.

 Orcas are known for eating sharks.
 They may hunt the sharks for a food source if they are unable to find other means of food.
-Even with the possibility of orcas hunting sharks, sharks are still largely considered an apex predator of the ocean.
+Even with the possibility of orcas hunting sharks, sharks are still largely considered apex predators of the ocean.

 Generally speaking, sharks aren’t actively sought out by other marine life as a food source.
 Orcas are the only exception to this observation.